 Clear Search sequence regions

-Myocardial ischemia/reperfusion injury (MIRI) remains a main reason for death after cardiovascular diseases.
-Up-regulation of adipocyte enhancer binding protein 1 (AEBP1) has been found in ischemic cardiomyopathy patients.
+Myocardial ischaemia/reperfusion injury (MIRI) remains a major cause of death after cardiovascular diseases.
+Up-regulation of adipocyte enhancer binding protein 1 (AEBP1) has been found in ischaemic cardiomyopathy patients.
 However, its influence and detailed mechanisms in MIRI are obscure.
 In this study, expression of target molecules was determined by RT-qPCR and Western blotting.
 Cell viability and apoptosis were evaluated by CCK-8 and TUNEL.
 Inflammatory cytokine levels were assessed by ELISA.
 Myocardial function and pathological changes were examined by echocardiography and HE staining.
 Cardiac infarct size was determined by TTC staining.
-Our data indicated that oxygen-glucose deprivation/reoxygenation (OGD/R) resulted in high expression of AEBP1, while low expression of IκBα in cardiomyocytes.
-In vitro data indicated that AEBP1 knockdown increased viability, inhibited apoptosis, and inflammation in H9c2 cells under OGD/R. AEBP1 interacted with IκBα to cause IκBα degradation, and facilitated the nuclear translocation of NF-κB.
+Our data indicate that oxygen-glucose deprivation/ reoxygenation (OGD/R) resulted in high expression of AEBP1 but low expression of IκBα in cardiomyocytes.
+In vitro data indicate that AEBP1 knockdown increased viability, and inhibited apoptosis and inflammation in H9c2 cells under OGD/R. AEBP1 interacted with IκBα to cause IκBα degradation and facilitated the nuclear translocation of NF-κB.
 Moreover, IκBα silencing attenuated siAEBP1-medaited inhibition in inflammation and apoptosis of OGD/R-treated H9c2 cells, suggesting that IκBα was involved in the pro-inflammatory action of AEBP1.
 Finally, deficiency of AEBP1 mitigated MIRI in rats through IκBα/NF-κB pathway.
 Taken together, AEBP1 exacerbated MIRI through repressing IκBα expression to trigger NF-κB-mediated inflammation.

 Citation

 Wei-Na Xue.
-AEBP1 exacerbates myocardial ischemia-reperfusion injury via inhibition of IκBα.
+Adipocyte enhancer binding protein 1 exacerbates myocardial ischaemia-reperfusion injury via inhibition of IκBα.
 Folia morphologica.
-2023 Nov 14
+2024;83(3):656-666

 PMID: 37957937